-As discussed in Section 3.1, the immediate proximity of a wall suppresses the passage of fluid underneath the cylinder, leading to single-sided vortex shedding into the wake.
+As discussed in section 3.1, the immediate proximity of a wall suppresses the passage of fluid underneath the cylinder, leading to single-sided vortex shedding into the wake.
 In turn, the proximity to the wall of these shed vortices induces secondary wall vorticity, which separates and rolls up into weaker vortex structures that pair with the primary vortices to form the wake.
-The addition of prograde (normal) rolling to the scenario has two main effects: It increases the circulation fed into the upper primary vortices (because of the increased velocity gradient at the cylinder surface), and it also leads to separation at a smaller angle from the front of the cylinder, so that these vortices advect into the wake further away from the wall.
-These two effects affect the magnitude of the secondary wall vorticity generated and so influence the structure and stability of the wake.
-The details were explored experimentally and numerically by Stewart et al. (2006, 2010b) for cylinders moving at constant speed with a very small fixed gap (G/D = 0.005) and for Re < 350.
-The transition map as a function of Reynolds number and rotation rate is given in Figure 10a.
-For a nonrotating (sliding) cylinder, the 2D flow remains steady up to Re = 165, beyond which periodic flow is observed, where opposite-signed vortex structures combine and self-propel away from the wall.
-Linear stability analysis was used to show that the flow becomes 3D directly from steady flow at Re = 70.5.
-This is unlike the situation for an isolated cylinder, where transition to 3D flow occurs from a periodic wake.
-The transition Reynolds numbers vary with the rotation
+The addition of prograde (normal) rolling to the scenario has two main effects: it increases the circulation fed into the upper primary vortices (because of the increased velocity gradient at the cylinder surface), and it also leads to separation

-(a) Drag coefficient C_D and (b) lift coefficient C_L for a nonrotating sphere of diameter D moving parallel to a solid wall in a quiescent fluid, as a function of Reynolds number $Re\ (top)$ and of gap size $G\ (bottom)$.
+(a) Drag and (b) lift coefficients for a non-rotating sphere moving parallel to a solid wall in a quiescent fluid, as function of Reynolds number (top) and of gap size (bottom).
 The limits for Stokes flow at large gaps and for lubrication at vanishing gaps (Goldman et al. 1967) are shown as dashed lines.
-Diagrams were computed using the correlations proposed by Zeng et al. (2009) based on a survey of various experimental and numerical studies.
+Diagrams computed using the correlations proposed by Zeng et al. (2009), based on a survey of various experimental and numerical studies.